The Sulla Tips:

 (As a matter of fact, I had a pretty elaborate, fancy wedding.)
 But if youÕre

-going into it thinking that itÕs the fancy, elaborate stuff thatÕs going to make the wedding a
+going into it thinking that itÕs the fancy, elaborate stuff thatÕs going to make the wedding a good one, think again.

-good one, think again.
-Wonderful weddings are the ones that feel wonderful,
+Wonderful weddings are the ones that feel

-emphasis: if you make sure youÕre aiming for a great feeling wedding first and foremost, you
+question of emphasis: if you make sure youÕre aiming for a great feeling wedding first and foremost, you

 can have as much or as little matchy matchy ŅstuffÓ as you want.
 But the problem I see so many